bsugg/Project2/Wednesday.md

 misclassRateRF <- 1 - sum(diag(conMatrixRF$table))/sum(conMatrixRF$table)
 ```

-Performance metrics for the **Random Forest** model predictions on
+Performance metrics for the **Random Forests** model predictions on
 `newsTest` with **`MTRY=`2**:
-**Accuracy:** 0.6289
+**Accuracy:** 0.6244
-**Misclassification Rate:** 0.3711
+**Misclassification Rate:** 0.3756

-These values will be later compared against the upcoming Linear
+These values will be evaluated in the *Conclusion* section to determine
-Regression Model to determine best performance between the two.
+the best performance between the two models.

-## Linear Regression Model
+## Generalized Linear Regression Model

-The approach for the Generalized Linear Model of Logistic Regression was
+The approach for the **Generalized Linear Model with Logistic
-chosen given the non-continuous, binary nature of our outcome of
+Regression** was chosen given the non-continuous, binary nature of our
-predicting either a 0 or 1 for popularity.
-The same set of possible
+response variable `sharesPopular` of predicting a value of 0 or 1 for
-predictors will be provided.
+popularity.
+The same set of possible predictors will be provided.

 ### Fit

-The fit for the logistic regression model is done here again using
+The fit for this model is done using k-fold cross validation on the
-k-fold cross validation on the `newsTrain` data set.
-Since less
+`newsTrain` data set.
+Since less computation is required, we have
-computation is required, we have increased our training to 10 folds,
+increased our training to 10 folds, with resampling repeated 5 times.
-with resampling repeated 5 times.
-The `family="binomial"` argument has
+The `family="binomial"` argument has been provided to the `glm` method
-been provided to the `glm` method to explicitly state the desired fit of
+to explicitly state the desired fit of logistic regression, although the
-logistic regression, although the `caret` package should recognize this
+`caret` package should recognize this as the optimal approach even
-as the optimal approach even without the argument.
+without the argument.

 As before, all `weekday_is_*` variables have been excluded from the
 training since the data set is filtered on just one published day of the